abcorrea/powerlifted/dev/README.md

    including the novelty-related command-line flags.
 5. Axiom (derived predicate) tests.
-   The `axioms-*` domains cover recursion, multiple strata, existential body variables, constants and inequalities in axiom bodies, disjunctive goals, and derived predicates in goals and preconditions, across generators and heuristics (with pinned initial heuristic values).
-An exhaustive unsolvable instance checks that derived atoms do not pollute duplicate detection, `axioms-invalid/` checks that the translator rejects tasks outside the supported fragment, and the stratification check has unit tests in `src/translator/tests/`.
-When `DOWNWARD_BENCHMARKS` is set, the four IPC domains with derived predicates are checked for clean rejection.
+   The `axioms-*` domains cover recursion, multiple strata, existential body variables, constants and inequalities in axiom bodies, disjunctive and quantified goals, stratified negation (negated fluent and derived atoms in axiom bodies, negated derived preconditions), and derived predicates in goals and preconditions, across generators and heuristics (with pinned initial heuristic values).
+Exhaustive unsolvable instances check that derived atoms do not pollute duplicate detection, `axioms-invalid/` checks that the translator rejects tasks outside the supported fragment (including non-stratifiable axiom sets), and the stratification check has unit tests in `src/translator/tests/`.
+When `DOWNWARD_BENCHMARKS` is set, philosophers and optical-telegraphs are solved end to end with costs cross-checked against Fast Downward, and the psr domains are checked for clean rejection.
+6. Negated-precondition and quantified-precondition tests.
+   `negated-preconditions/` covers negated fluent/static preconditions and negated goals; `forall-preconditions/` covers universally and existentially quantified action preconditions (including plan printing of actions with non-external parameters); `inequality/` is a regression test for (in)equality filters on single-table join programs.

 The local suite does not try to be exhaustive.
 The tests are also quite superficial, and full experiments should be always used.